 Canadian Born was published in 1903.
 'This book contains poems that show Pauline's pride in her native land.
 Her eight years on the roads and railways of Canada had increased her love of her country.'
 (Brenda Willoughby, p.
 34).
 She brought her unique entertainment to remote communities.
 She helped to build a unified Canada from a country separated by geography.

 The Shagganappi and Moccasin Maker were published in 1913 posthumously.
 The books were a loving tribute.
 The Ladies of the Press Club compiled a series of articles.
 The Shagganappi 'was composed of the boy's stories that (Pauline had) submitted to The Boys' World.'
 (Betty Keller, p.
-260) Moccasin Maker was composted of 'stories that had been submitted to Mother's Magazine and included her four-part story, 'My Mother'.'
+260) Moccasin Maker was composed of 'stories that had been submitted to Mother's Magazine and included her four-part story, 'My Mother'.'
 (Betty Keller, p.
 260)

 Labels: